Liberal Party of Pennsylvania: National party

 On April 26, 2023, party chairman Kevin Gaughen announced on X that the Keystone party would be taking steps to become a nationwide party by "creating bylaws, adopting a platform, selecting our national board of directors, forming new state affiliates, and possibly nominating candidates".
 Gaughen stated that the new National Keystone Party would not be "Libertarian Party 2.0" and would differ from the Libertarian party in three main ways.
 Firstly, the party would exclude "kooks" such as anarchists and extremists.
 Secondly, the party will not focus on creating "bold" statements and hosting rallies, instead the goal of the party will be to run candidates.
 And thirdly, the National Keystone party will be professional with "mature public messaging, competent leadership, and we intend to only nominate candidates who we believe will increase the goodwill of the organization".
 The national Keystone Party never officially formed, as the party instead chose to affiliate with the Liberal Party USA in 2024 instead.

 Liberal Party

 On March 12, 2024, the Keystone Party announced on X that they were rebranding as the Liberal Party of Pennsylvania and was joining the national Liberal Party USA, a coalition of Libertarian splinter parties that subscribe to classical liberalism and was formerly known as the "Association of State Liberty Parties".
 The newly rebranded party announced that it would run candidates for Attorney General, Treasurer, Auditor General and United States Senate.
+Despite that, the party did not run a candidate for Auditor General, Treasurer, nor Attorney General in that year's elections.

+2025 elections

+The party stood Daniel Wassmer as its candidate for judge to the Pennsylvania superior court in 2025, their first contested election since the rebranding, running as the only third party candidate alongside Republican Maria Battista and Democrat Brandon Neuman.
+Wassmer was described as a perennial candidate and centered his campaign on implementing ranked choice voting in the state.
+Wassmer, who operates a private law firm, refused to be reviewed by the Pennsylvania Bar Association and therefore was the only candidate who did not get their recommendation.
+Wassmer would get 71,648 votes, or 1.95% of the electorate, with Neuman ultimately winning the election with 55.93%.

+The party also backed Dylan Stevens in the race for mayor of Westover, although the election is officially non-partisan with all candidates having to run a write in campaign.
+He earned 13 votes, and won the election by just 1 vote, marking the Liberal Party's first electoral victory.